-Projects affecting floodplains may be subject to one or more of the permits listed in Chapter 430, Surface Water.
-The only permit or approvals relating specifically to floodplains are county or city floodplain development permits.
+Projects affecting floodplains may be subject to one or more of the permits listed in Chapter 430, Surface Water Quality and in Chapter 436 Fish, Wildlife, and Vegetation.
+The only permit or approvals relating specifically to floodplains are county or city floodplain development permits, however these permits must comply with the NMFS BO for the Puget Sound Watershed, if applicable.
 For details, see the WSDOT Local Environmental Permits and Approvals web page.